Kneejerk/kneejerk_menu_swapper/readme.txt

 ### A Note from the Author

 It's designed to be pretty easy to use, but this plugin will only get better with constructive feedback from people who are using it like you!

-More great plugins to come, so keep in touch - and stay tuned to Kneejerk Development!

 Sincerely,
 Ryan "Rohjay" Oeltjenbruns